 in Los Angles

 Nerves are fragile and can be damaged by continued compression, being over-stretched, cutting, and other causes.
-Nerve injuries can block messages getting to the brain, so muscles don’t function correctly; they can create a loss of feeling in the area served by the nerve; they can create burning or freezing types of pain; and other problems.
+Nerve injuries can block messages getting to the brain, so muscles don’t function correctly; they can create a loss of feeling in the area served by the nerve; they can create a burning or freezing type of pain; and other problems.

 At Los Angeles Nerve Institute, Dr. Seruya is a specialist in peripheral nerve surgery.
 Here’s some information so you can better understand the nerves and different ways they can become damaged.

 Your central nervous system plays a part in all physical actions, everything from sensing hot and cold, to feel when an injury occurs, to breathing.

 - Autonomic nerves — These nerves control our background functions that are mostly involuntary: heart rate, digestion, blood pressure, temperature regulation, etc.

 - Motor nerves — These nerves control movements and actions by passing information from the brain and spinal cord to our muscles.

 - Sensory nerves — These nerves relay information from the skin and muscles back to the spinal cord and to the brain.
 These are the pain nerves.

 Nerve damage, clinically termed peripheral neuropathy when referring to your peripheral nerves, causes numbness, tingling sensations, pain, and eventual weakness, usually in the hands or the feet.
 Peripheral neuropathy can result due to a variety of causes — from traumatic injuries to infections to repetitive motion.